JacopoRossi/PPIPilot/README.md

 ## Folder description

-- **1_prompt_general** contains the files with the general prompt to discover PPIs related to time, frequency and percentage

-- **1_prompt_goal** contains the files with the goal prompt to discover PPIs related to time, frequency and percentage.
-In this prompts it is required a description of the event log and a goal to make a more specific action
+- **1_prompt_goal** contains the files with the prompt to discover PPIs related to time, frequency and percentage.
+In this prompt it is required a description of the event log and a goal to make a more specific action.

-- **2_prompt** contains the files with the prompt to translate PPIs from natural language to a JSON format
+- **2_prompt** contains the files with the prompt to translate PPIs from natural language to a JSON format.

-- **results_1_prompt_general** contains the PPIs in natural language discovered by using the general prompt

-- **results_1_prompt_goal** contains the PPIs in natural language discovered by using the goal prompt

-- **results_2_prompt** contains the PPIs translated in a JSON format

-- **xes** contains the log that are used

 ## To use the code